You are here

 From Observation to Implementation and Training

 In the first years, the research consisted of statistical analyses combined with observations in the field and interviews with stakeholders.
-CPWR and its partners sought to identify the most pressing hazards and outcomes, in the form of illnesses, injuries, deaths, and related costs.
+CPWR and our partners sought to identify the most pressing hazards and outcomes, in the form of illnesses, injuries, deaths, and related costs.
 Costs include the financial burden on contractors and workers.
 But costs also include personal stresses connected to demands of the work, such as the industry’s typical on-and-off employment.
 Then there are burdens on injured or ill workers’ families and the larger society, which provides support through workers’ compensation and social programs.

 The years since 1990 might be summarized this way: